muniu-dev/lazzy-trader/README.md

 ## 📧 Contact

-For questions or support, please contact Michael Muniu.
+For questions or support, please contact Michael Muniu at mikemuniu.ke@gmail.com

 ---